cathxrsis/cathxrsis.github.io/_posts/2015-07-08-bitcoin-democracy.md

 ---

 *This essay is currently being written.
 Apologies if you thought that I'm organised enough to actually write it :P.*

+Direct democracy has always been one of the main goals of the libertarian left but, due to issues of practicality, is often thought of as an unobtainable ideal.
+In this essay (the first in a series on practical politics), a model will be proposed for a practical system showing, not just that direct democracy is possible but also that it is very much implementable in today's world.

+From a British perspective, modern democracy leaves a lot to be desired.
+The "first past the post" system means that the British majority government can be voted in by a minority of voters (e.g. our current government only received @@% of the public's votes @@REF) and the lobbying system currently in place grants corporate voices far more swaying power over legislation.
+This fact is reflected in the YouGov polls showing public opinion is in favour of renationalisation of the @@REF FROM THE ESTAABLISHMENT BOOK.

+It is very evident that most ordinary people do not have a say in how the country is run.
+This has led to a government that is not held accountable for actions that are mainly in the interest of corporate giants.
+Democracy in the UK is in dire need of reform; a new democratic system that can both create more representative governments and hold legislators to account.
+One proposed solution to these problems would be to created a democratic system based on tokens.

+### A token based democracy

+### Blockchain democracy